wtlow003/recommendation-systems/README.md

 ## Requirements

-To run the project, we **highly** advised you create a virtual environment to self-contain the necessary dependencies required to generate recommendations.
+To run the project, I **highly** advised you create a virtual environment to self-contain the necessary dependencies required to generate recommendations.

 To create a virtual environment `virtualenv`: